klimsemenov86/gulp-boilerplate/README.md

 > - Inject of CSS and JS to HTML files
 > - Babel
 > - Disable file headers
-> - Added to NPM scripts
+> - Added two NPM scripts

 A boilerplate for building web projects with [Gulp](https://gulpjs.com/).
 Uses Gulp 4.x.